American Indian Science and Engineering Society honor reflects firm’s commitment to diversity

 - Sustained support of the AISES mission

-Stantec has grown through a model of community-centered project delivery focused on working where its team members live.
-The firm is strengthening its connections to Indigenous communities and finding new ways to make meaningful contributions by supporting local initiatives and collaborating with local and national Indigenous organizations.
-Embracing diversity of all kinds enables Stantec to provide a work environment and organizational culture that play a key role in attracting and retaining the right people with the right skills.
+Stantec continues to strengthen its connections to Indigenous communities and find new ways to make meaningful contributions by supporting local initiatives and collaborating with local and national Indigenous organizations.
+Embracing diversity of all kinds enables Stantec to provide a work environment and organizational culture that play a key role in attracting and retaining the best people with the right skills.

-In Alaska, Stantec successfully works with Indigenous groups through formal business partnerships that are focused on Alaska Native employment efforts on major projects and built through connections to Indigenous Peoples in its technical work.
-The global firm is working toward earning the Progressive Aboriginal Relations (PAR) certification from the Canadian Council for Aboriginal Business.
+In Alaska, Stantec successfully works with Indigenous groups through formal business partnerships focused on Alaska Native employment efforts on major projects.
+In Canada, Stantec maintains 11 Indigenous partnerships that provide direct investments to support economic growth in these communities.
+The global firm is a certified member of ECO Canada, a not-for-profit industry-led human resources organization that is dedicated to building Aboriginal careers in the environmental field.
+Stantec is also working toward earning the Progressive Aboriginal Relations (PAR) certification from the Canadian Council for Aboriginal Business.
 PAR provides a framework for organizations to develop an Indigenous Relations approach that is effective, sustainable, and successful.

-From an equity standpoint, the company was also named by Forbes as one of America’s Best Employers for Women and one of Canada’s Best Employers, as well as recognized on the 2021 Bloomberg Gender-Equality Index.
-Additionally, Stantec recently launched the Stantec Equity & Diversity Scholarship to provide those in historically underrepresented and Black, Indigenous, and people of color (BIPOC) groups with financial aid, contributing to the creation of a critical mass of talented students and a future and more diverse workforce that is better represented in the industry.
+From an equity standpoint, the company was recently recognized in The Globe and Mail’s 2022 Report on Business Women Lead Here list.
+Stantec was also recognized on the 2022 Bloomberg Gender-Equality Index for championing inclusion and named by Forbes as one of the World’s Top Female-Friendly Companies.
+In 2021, Stantec launched the Stantec Equity & Diversity Scholarship to provide talented students in historically underrepresented and Black, Indigenous, people of color (BIPOC) groups with financial aid, contributing to the creation of a critical mass which will fully represent the industry.

 Communities are fundamental.
 Whether around the corner or across the globe, they provide a foundation, a sense of place and of belonging.
 That’s why at Stantec, we always design with community in mind.